 Is rhubarb poisonous?

-The stalks are edible, but the leaves are poisonous.
-They contain oxalic acid, which is toxic to both humans and animals.
-Eating several pounds of leaves (!!!!!) will cause stomach pain, nausea, diarrhea, and vomiting.
-But who would eat that?
+Only the stalks of rhubarb are edible - the leaves are poisonous.
+They contain oxalic acid, which is toxic to humans and animals.
+Eating large amounts could lead to stomach pain, nausea, diarrhea, and vomiting.

 Season